ericcsinger/SQL/Microsoft/Windows System Update Services (WSUS)/Computer Update Status/README.md

 if we only wanted to see which updates were not installed, all we'd need to do is the following.
 By adding "state !=4" we're saying only show updates that are applicable, and not currently installed.
 Where Action = 'Install' and [SUSDB].[PUBLIC_VIEWS].[vComputerTarget].[Name] like 'computername%' and state != 1 and state != 4

-Maybe you want to see the update status of the computer in general, reguardless of whether and update was approved or not.
-This would be similar to standard WSUS report.  ***WARNING, big query, takes a long time, be patient
-Where [SUSDB].[PUBLIC_VIEWS].[vComputerTarget].[Name] like 'computername%' and state != 1